 Another option is to add shelves over your toilet.
 This provides storage and also makes things look a bit more interesting.
 I installed IKEA shelves in our master bathroom and filled the shelves with both decorative items and functional ones (on there I hide matches, extra toilet paper, bobby pins, tampons, and more!).

 1, 2, or 3 shelves can work over a toilet.
 Just hang them at the right height and make sure that your display looks curated (or again, it may start to look messy!).
+Or opt for a shelving unit like this one.

 Over the Toilet Art